-SMIB WORLDWIDE is a platform which found form in the south east of Amsterdam.
+SMIB WORLDWIDE is a platform which found form in the southeast of Amsterdam.
 De Bims, or the Smib, a name people from there are more familiar with, is the name we started to label our art with.
-Couple years later, the platform consists in different lanes such as the music industry, clothing and even literature.
-And while the platform started in a small hood in Amsterdam, our focus is on the planet as a whole.
+A couple of years later, the platform consists of different disciplines such as the music industry, clothing and literature.
+While the platform started in a small neighbourhood in Amsterdam, the focus is on the whole world.

 Georgy Jan Hendrik Dendoe

 at the time the article was written Georgy was 22 years old

 Georgy likes to surround himself with ambitious people just like himself.
 He is a busy bee, chaotic, but genuinely friendly.
 He is easily distracted and is constantly texting or on the phone.
 He finds himself accidentally making six appointments at the same time, but it doesn’t matter because everyone gets along.
 He tells everyone that he almost completed his collection of Japanese cartoons he has been collecting since he was eight years old.
 This is an example of how he seems comfortable around everyone, and confident about who he is.
 “I am 90% myself.
 Nobody is a 100% themselves; that’s not possible.
 But I am very much myself, always.”